fontforge/fontforge/CONTRIBUTING.md

 Contributing to FontForge
 =========================

-Reporting a bug
+Reporting An Issue
 ---------------

-1. Please head over to the [GitHub issue tracker](https://github.com/fontforge/fontforge/issues).
+Please head over to the [GitHub issue tracker](https://github.com/fontforge/fontforge/issues).

-2. Up in the search box, try to search and see if the problem you are facing was reported already.
+Up in the search box, try to search and see if the problem you are facing was reported already.

 - If it was, please put your own report with the FontForge version, symptoms, error message and your Operating System (Windows, Mac OS, GNU+Linux, ...).
 If the current report is similar to what you are facing, please bump the issue so that developers are aware that it still warrants a fix.

 - If it was not, just open up a new issue.

+- If you are reporting a crash, include a debugger backtrace report, a file to reproduce the crash with, and step by step instructions (ideally a screencast video) to reproduce it

 Thank you!

-Contributing to upstream
+Contributing Code
 ------------------------

 ### Coding Style